conc2304/vis-final/README.md

 ## Packages/ Dependencies

 *Take note: The list below only includes the main packages used in this application.
 For a complete list of dependencies refer to `package.json`*.
 In this project, libraries and their features are `imported` on an a-la cart basis as top-level imports in individual files rather than made globally available like in vanilla javascript development.
+These libraries are imported as packages from the node_modules folder which gets dynamically built when running npm install.

 - [Bootstrap](https://getbootstrap.com/) - Bootstrap provides a collection of syntax for template designs.
 - [D3](https://d3js.org/) - JavaScript library for visualizing data using web standards